dpalwallet/DPalWallet/README.md

   You can find the mnemonic in the show mnemonic page, But if you clear the computer data and no backup elsewhere, that means you can't find it back.

+ - I have a large amount of DOGE, it is recommended to transfer to a cold wallet?

+   yES,Although this wallet can store private keys, it is recommended to only store small amounts of DOGE for tips and spend

 ## Contact Us

 E-mails: mailto:dpalwallet@outlook.com